mustafasameturan/mustafasameturan/README.md

 <h1 align="center">Hi There 👋, I am Mustafa Samet Turan</h1>

-- 💻 I am working Konuşarak Öğren as a Software Developer.
+- 💻 I am working at Konuşarak Öğren as a Software Developer.

 - 📫 How to reach me: *mustafasameturan@gmail.com*.